Loschcode/santiago-tests/README.md

 I encapsulated the `ruby` part in a general scope so you can launch exercises and change what's executed by doing a `ruby runner.rb` in the folder ; `binding.pry` is available too for testing purpose.
 The different exercises should be usable in standalone :)

 General TDD has been done for the whole `ruby` section despite the instructions weren't clear on the fact i should do it or not.
 They stay very general.
-Just run `rpsec` in the folder to run them all.
+Just run `rpsec` in the folder `ruby` to run them all.

 _<48 hours were honestly short to do so many exercises properly.
 I hope it's taken into consideration ; I had to do it all straight ..._